DrosteEffect/CIECAM02/README.md

 Of course there is no point in writing a conversion this complex without testing it thoroughly: test functions check the conversion between CIEXYZ and CIECAM02 and CAM02 J'a'b'.
-The test values are those referenced in "colorspacious", and the test functions are included in this repository.
+The test values are those referenced in the Python libraries "colorspacious" and "colour-science".
+The test functions are included in this repository.